How to Use a Monopod The best ways of using a monopod

 You can also use your monopod as a camera stabilizer for shooting video.
 Attach or tie a heavy weight to the bottom tip of your monopod and you will get the same "floating" effect as you move your camera during your video shooting.

-Ever wonder why sports photographers use a monopod even though they can shoot with an extremely fast shutter speed to freeze the action?
-It's not to prevent motion blur.
+Have you ever wonder why sports photographers use a monopod even though they can shoot with an extremely fast shutter speed to freeze the action?
+It's not to prevent motion blur of the subject or from the movement of the camera.

 These rings have a knob on the collar that you can loosen just enough to allow your camera to rotate without having to use a ball head.